tiprankstipranks

 Failure to comply with international trade restrictions and economic sanctions laws and regulations could adversely affect our business, financial condition or results of operations.

 We have operations, assets and/or generate sales in countries all over the world, including countries that are or may become the target of trade and economic restrictions from the U.S. and/or other countries, which we refer to collectively as "Economic Sanctions Laws."
 Economic Sanctions Laws are complex and change with time as international relationships and confrontations between and among nations evolve.
-For example, the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) and the U.S. State Department monitors trade restrictions and economic sanctions and impose penalties upon U.S. persons and entities and, in some instances, non-U.S. entities, for conducting activities or transacting business with certain countries, such as recently Russia and Belarus in the context of the Russia-Ukraine conflict as well as governments, entities, or individuals subject to Economic Sanctions Laws.
-We have established policies and procedures to assist with our compliance with Economic Sanctions Laws, and we believe we do not unlawfully conduct business in any sanctioned countries.
+For example, the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) and the U.S. State Department monitors trade restrictions and economic sanctions and impose penalties upon U.S. persons and entities and, in some instances, non-U.S. entities, for conducting activities or transacting business with certain countries as well as governments, entities, or individuals subject to Economic Sanctions Laws.
+We have established policies and procedures to support our compliance with Economic Sanctions Laws, and we believe we do not unlawfully conduct business in any sanctioned or restricted countries.
 However, given the breadth of our international operations and the scope of our sales globally, including via third-party distributors over whom we may have limited or no control, coupled with the complexity and ever-changing nature of Economic Sanctions Laws driven by geopolitical events, there can be no assurance that our controls and procedures have prevented in the past or will prevent at all times in the future a violation of these laws.
 Failure to comply with Economic Sanctions Laws, or allegations of such failure, could lead to investigations and/or actions being taken against us which could materially and adversely affect our reputation and have a material adverse effect on our business, financial condition or results of operations.

 Regulation - Risk 4